benjaminboitrelle/taf/README.md

   TAF -run runNumber -debug 2

 # To compile the software:
+- New: use CMake to build the project:
+> mkdir build; cd build; cmake ..; cmake --build . --target install
 - Prefered method, use the command (from anywhere): maketaf
 - Alternative method 1) (equivalent to maketaf script)
 > cd code; make